Topological changes in the magnetic field of LQ Hya during an activity minimum: Introduction

 \section{Introduction}

-One of the outstanding features of the 11-year solar activity cycle is the presence of a polarity reversal in the large-scale magnetic field, leading to the 22 year long magnetic Hale cycle.
-This magnetic cycle has been one of the key phenomena to study in attempts to explain the operation of the underlying dynamo mechanism \citep[see e.g.][and references therein]{Ossendrijver2003SolarDynamo}.
+One of the outstanding features of the 11-year solar activity cycle is the presence of a polarity reversal in the large-scale magnetic field, leading to the 22-year-long magnetic Hale cycle.
+This magnetic cycle has been one of the key phenomena that has been studies in attempts to explain the operation of the underlying dynamo mechanism \citep[see e.g.][and references therein]{Ossendrijver2003SolarDynamo}.
 For a comprehensive and general theory of stellar dynamos, a successful dynamo model should not only reproduce the solar cycle, but it should also be applicable to other active stars, whose dynamos operate in different regions of the parameter space.
 Hence, studying a wide variety of active stars, and their cycles, is crucially important for the understanding of stellar dynamos.